 You can read more about your choice of repairer here.

-ACCC Clarification on - Servicing Your Vehicle While Under Warranty
+ACCC Clarification On - Servicing Your Vechicle While Under Warranty.

 The New Car Retailing Industry market study report released in December 2017 by the ACCC found that some manufacturers log books contained false and misleading statements such as: